maszkowicz/CovidPandemic_Reader/README.md

 If you want to send OSC messages at a given address and a given pace (hardcoded in software), add <b>-m</b>

 For updating data, add <b>-r</b>, otherwise the programme will get it from local folder

+# Getting OSC message with SuperCollider

+Run file covid_sonification.scd in SuperCollider for getting OSC message sent from Python programme